Spiny Monster Pleco (L160)

 Water Quality: Enormous biological load (huge protein and fecal waste).
 Essential an industrial filtration (large Sump with porous sponges and massive biomedia) and 50% changes of warm water on a weekly basis.

-Aquarium Reproduction: Almost a myth in hobbyist aquarium keeping.
+Aquarium Breeding: Almost a myth in hobbyist aquarium keeping.
 Rarely achieved in bare specific tanks where two breeders engage in a furious clash.
 Gigantic yellow eggs brooded by the male with incredible impetuosity.

 Risks and Diseases: Unscratchable fish, but its quills act as a death trap in nets or cloth baskets often causing very serious injuries in the attempt to free it.
 Always handle it using sturdy plastic containers.